 Emotional connections are golden nuggets in business.
 It is essential to build connections with those around you and those who do business with you to be successful.
 These types of connections aren’t just “oh yes she i my client” its more like “Oh yes, Shelly is my client , her favorite color is pink and she has 4 kids” It’s getting to know your customers and building those relationships with them that are on a much deeper level.
 That is what will keep them coming back to you to get their hair done.
+Here are six ways to build a strong emotional connection with your clients.

 The Small Moments Matter Most